micdwill/micdwill/README.md

 # Hello, I'm Michael Williams! 👋

-I'm a Data Science and Mathematics major at the University of Michigan.
+I'm a Data Science and Mathematics major at the University of Michigan 〽️.

 ## About Me